EolnMsuk/SkipCord-2/README.md

    - If Edge doesn't launch, check EDGE_USER_DATA_DIR path
    - For voice issues, verify FFmpeg is installed correctly
    - Check logs for specific error messages
 4. That's it!
-Your enhanced SkipCord-2 bot is ready to manage your Omegle streaming community with powerful moderation and automation features.
+Your SkipCord-2 bot is ready to manage your Omegle streaming community with powerful moderation and automation features.